 So did Tom know about the Occlumency lessons?
 Had Snape told him?

 Snape, rather a lot like Dumbledore, just isn’t the sort of person who tells anyone everything he knows.
 (Especially if he did get burnt that way in his 1st year at Hogwarts, as I have speculated elsewhere.)
 But I really can’t see any way in which he wouldn’t have told Tom that he was going to be stuck trying to teach the Potter brat Occlumency.
 After all, if Tom was nodding in and out of the kid’s head, there was every chance that he was going to find that out anyway.
-So Snape’s involvement in that project had to be accounted for from the outset.
+So Snape’s involvement in the project had to be accounted for from the outset.

-Which brings up one of the truisms mentioned in the essay regarding Snape and his spying activities; in any rational universe, Dumbledore had to have been telling Snape what he needed to know in order for him to take steps to protect himself.
+Which reminds us of one of the truisms mentioned in the essay regarding Snape and his spying activities; in any rational universe, Dumbledore had to have been telling Snape what he needed to know in order for him to take steps to protect himself.
 And he would have known that in order to protect himself, in this instance he was going to have to inform Tom, since the chances of Tom finding it out anyway were just way too high to try to sneak the whole project past him.

 So.
 Tom knew, and Albus knew that Tom knew.